GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### In fact, in the 1980s I often came across newly graduated computer science majors who had never seen a real program in their lives.
-They had only seen toy exercises, school exercises, because every real program was a trade secret.
+> ### W​henever I have to think to understand what the code is doing, I ask myself if I can refactor the code to make that understanding more immediately apparent.
 >
-> ~ *Richard Stallman*
+> ~ *Martin Fowler*

 ---
 ## 🏎 Quick Facts